thiagomayllart/Blender/README.md

 ## CookieFeeder

 This is another tool to help you disable all the protections from the intercepted traffic (CSP, Integrity, etc) and inject abitrary Javascript.
 You can use it in combination with [https://github.com/](https://github.com/MythicAgents/bowser).
 It also a chrome extension that allows you to clone the target's browser by simply embedding the captured cookies.

+## TCC Bypass

+tcc.py is an MITMProxy script that can be used to bypass TCC.
+By hijacking the response of the "sudo jamf recon" command.
+It is possible to control what is executed by the jamf binary.
+The jamf binary is usually deployed with a PPPC rule to grant FDA: anything executed by the binary inherits its privileges.